 Kegels.
 Pelvic floor muscles were stressed through your entire pregnancy and are the main muscle group responsible for pushing your baby out during delivery.
 These muscles together with their surrounding tissue help stabilize other muscles in our body, support abdominal muscles for strengthening, and can prevent back pain and urine leaks when working properly.
 Even if you had a cesarean section, starting Kegel exercises will help restore muscle memory.
 You will experience urinary leakage the first few weeks after childbirth.
-This is completely normal, but it’s not normal if you continue to leak three or four months later.
+This is completely normal, but it’s not normal if you continue to leak three or four months later, a year later.
 Practice Kegel exercises to restore your pelvic strength.
 And don’t be afraid to tell your doctor if you continue to leak urine well after your child is born, there is help.

 I’m supposed to be happy but I’m really sad, is this normal?

 There are so many emotions that come along with motherhood: happiness, love, joy, and excitement.
 But there also could be mixed emotions such as feeling overwhelmed, sad, moody or anxious.
 These mixed emotions are not unusual, and most new moms have temporary mild symptoms of depression mixed with feelings of happiness after having a baby.

 The “baby blues” is a short-lived period of mild depression postpartum extremely common among new moms, affecting up to 85% of new moms, according to the American College of Obstetricians and Gynecologists.
 Alarmingly, one in ten of these women will experience the most severe form of the baby blues, postpartum depression (PPD).